-Boot from the Windows 8 setup disk and perform standard OS installation steps.
+Boot from the Windows 8.1 setup disk and perform standard OS installation steps.
 When the screen requesting you to load the driver appears, select Browse.

-Step 3
+Step 3:

-Then browse to the USB flash drive and select the location of the driver.
-The locations of the drivers are as follows:
+Then browse to the USB flash drive and select the location of the driver, for example: